pkmn/stats/README.md

     └── moveset
         └── format-N.txt

+`process --help` can be used to provide insight into which flags are offered for tweaking the runtime overhead and behavior.

 A Tier Update report based on past usage reports can also be produced:

     $ ./updates path/to/month1 <path/to/month2> <path/to/month3>